 Most of the deliveries will be business-to-business (B2B), although the business-to-consumer, or B2C, market is not excluded, according to Peggy Gardner, a UPS spokeswoman.

 Under the “Early” service that has been in effect for some time, UPS provides guaranteed next-day air deliveries between 8 and 8:30 a.m. to businesses in closer-in, more densely populated areas.

 UPS would not quantify the market opportunity that exists to justify what seems like a complex and demanding endeavor.
 “The market opportunity or demand is coming from both new and existing customers, so where we beat our competitors in terms of time-of-day commitment, the service will attract new interest,” Gardner said in an e-mail.
 “And existing customers are using it because there was demand for the service.”

 Alan Gershenhorn, the company’s executive vice president and chief commercial officer, said healthcare labs use the service to quickly receive specimens and expedite a patient’s test results, while small, service-sensitive businesses like accounting firms would want to squeeze more hours out of a day to be more productive.

-Ken Wood is the founder of LJM Consultants.
+Ken Wood is the founder of LJM Group.
 LJM helps clients negotiate “Best in Class” UPS/FedEx agreements.
 LJM was recently named the “best parcel auditing company in America” and was also inducted into Inc. Magazine’s Top 500/5000 fastest growing companies in America for 2013.
-To learn how LJM Consultants can help your company get the parcel contract you deserve, call 631-844-9500 or email kenwood@myLJM.com.
+To learn how LJM Group can help your company get the parcel contract you deserve, call 631-844-9500 or email kenwood@myLJM.com.